Will Benson Player Props: Reds vs. Rockies

 Will Benson At The Plate

-- Benson is batting .257 with a double, two triples, a home run and 12 walks.
+- Benson is batting .263 with a double, two triples, two home runs and 13 walks.

-- He has hit a long ball in one of 27 games, and in 1.2% of his plate appearances.
+- He has gone deep in two of 28 games played this season, and in 2.2% of his plate appearances.

-- In two games this year, Benson has driven in a run, and in both of those games he had multiple runs batted in.
+- In three games this season (10.7%), Benson has picked up an RBI, including two games with multiple runs batted in.

-- In eight of 27 games this year, he has scored, including multiple runs once.
+- In nine games this season (32.1%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.